WeatherLab/fsodoc/source/contributing/guidelines.rst

 Unit Testing
 ============

-Unit testing is expected for all CodeIgniter components.
+Unit testing is expected for all FSO components.
 We use PHPunit, and run unit tests using travis-ci for each PR submitted or changed.

-In the CodeIgniter project, there is a ``tests`` folder, with a structure that parallels that of ``system``.
+In the FSO project, there is a ``tests`` folder, with a structure that parallels that of ``system``.

 The normal practice would be to have a unit test class for each of the classes in ``system``, named appropriately.
 For instance, the ``BananaTest`` class would test the ``Banana`` class.
-There will be occasions when it is more convenient to have separate classes to test different functionality of a single CodeIgniter component.
+There will be occasions when it is more convenient to have separate classes to test different functionality of a single FSO component.

 See the `PHPUnit website <https://phpunit.de/>`_ for more information.